nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Expected Outcome:

 ![EditTutorialGroupCommand](images/editTG.png)
+Figure 4.4.3a Expected outcome of performing the `editTG` command

 #### 4.4.4 Find a tutorial group: `findTG`
 Finds and lists all tutorial groups in the current Tutorial Group view whose tutorial group code contains any of the given keywords.